allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 learning systems.
 However, overfitting is a serious problem in such networks

 ```
-To use the **similarity** API through an HTTP interface, requests are constructed as URL strings that contains 2 parameters S1 and S2.
+To use the **similarity** API through an HTTP interface, requests are constructed as URL strings that contains 2 parameters s1 and s2.
 <br>

-In this example, abstract of 2 different papers, String 1(S1) and String 2(S2), are passed in as parameters to the **similarity** API.
+In this example, abstract of 2 different papers, string 1(s1) and string 2(s2), are passed in as parameters to the **similarity** API.
 Using word embedding and word vectors, the **similarity** API assesses the abstracts.
 By comparing not only the texts, but the concepts of the related texts, the **similarity** API returns a result of:

 <br>
 **0.650**
 <br>